PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 .. note::

-    PennyLane offers other methods to optimize measurements.
-See for example qubit tapering functionality in the :mod:`~pennylane.hf.tapering` module,
+    PennyLane offers other methods to optimize measurements, such as qubit tapering found in the :mod:`~.pennylane.hf.tapering` module,
     which exploits molecular symmetries of Hamiltonians.

-Use custom decompositions for unknown gates
+Custom decompositions for unknown operators
 -------------------------------------------

 PennyLane decomposes gates unknown to a particular device into other,